 The student's advisory committee will conduct this examination.
 Only one committee member substitution is allowed with the approval of the Graduate and Professional School.
 If the substitution is for the sole external member of the advisory committee - with an appointment to a department other than the student's major department - then the substitute must also be external to the student's major department.
-In extenuating circumstances, with the approval of the Graduate and Professional School, an exception to this requirement may be granted.
+In extenuating circumstances, with approval of the Graduate and Professional School, an exception to this requirement may be granted.

 The final examination is not to be administered until the dissertation or record of study is available in substantially final form to the student's advisory committee, and all concerned have had adequate time to review the document.
-Whereas the final examination may cover the broad field of the candidate's training, it is presumed that the major portion of the time will be devoted to the dissertation and closely allied topics.
-Persons other than members of the graduate faculty may, with mutual consent of the candidate and the chair of the advisory committee, be invited to attend a final examination for an advanced degree.
+Whereas the final examination may cover the broad field of the candidate's education and training, it is presumed that the major portion of the time will be devoted to the dissertation and closely allied topics.
+Persons other than members of the graduate faculty may, with mutual consent of the candidate and the chair of the advisory committee, be invited to attend the final examination.
 A positive vote by all members of the graduate committee with at most one dissension is required to pass a student on their exam.
-A department can have a stricter requirement provided there is consistency within all degree programs within a department.
 Upon completion of the questioning of the candidate, all visitors must excuse themselves from the proceedings.